hapax/hapax.github.io/assets/simple-qm.md

 When we have two "crossed" filters, i.e. filters at right angles, all incoming light is blocked.
 But what if we *combine* these crossed slits into a single polariser?
+Our rules don't apply in this case, so we need to do some more experiments.
+Since sunglasses are polarised in a single direction only, this is a little harder to perform at home, so I'll just tell you what happens and we can continue theory-building from there.

+If you shine a flashlight on the cross, and measure the intensity before ($I$) and afterwards ($I'$), you find *no reduction*.
+Every photon gets through!
+Now introduce a second, ordinary polariser, align it with the first of the crossed slits, and measure the intensity $I_1$.
+We can similarly measure the intensity $I_2$ when the polariser is aligned with the second of the crossed slits.
+Each of these intensities is precisely half the original intensity:

+$$
+I' = I = 2I_1 = 2I_2.
+$$

 Recall that if we place the angle $\theta$ on the unit circle, the $x$ and $y$ coordinates are